Consensys/0x-v3-mythx-report/README.md

 MythX Pro detected a total of **37** potential issues.
 Most findings refered to simple best practice violations such as shadowing of variable names, ignoring failures of external calls.
 However, a few potentially problematic issues such as integer overflows we discovered as well.

 In addition the generic scan, we [checked correctness of the code](#verification-of-custom-properties) with respect to selected properties.
-The 0x system passed  the checks successfully.
+While the 0x system passed most functional checks successfully, the proprietary fixed point signed integer library was shown to be [affected by integer arithmetic issues](#violations-found).

 ### Recommendations